Bogie: Hybrid systems

 The retractable stadium roof on Toronto's Rogers Centre used modified off-the-shelf train bogies on a circular rail.
 The system was chosen for its proven reliability.

 Rubber-tyred metro trains use a specialised version of railway bogies.
-Special flanged steel wheels are behind the rubber-tired running wheels, with additional horizontal guide wheels in front of and behind the running wheels, as well.
+Special flanged steel wheels are behind the rubber-tired running wheels, with additional horizontal guide wheels in front and behind them.
 The unusually large flanges on the steel wheels guide the bogie through standard railroad switches, and in addition keep the train from derailing in case the tires deflate.

 Variable gauge axles

-To overcome breaks of gauge some bogies are being fitted with variable gauge axles (VGA) so that they can operate on two different gauges.
+To overcome breaks of gauge, some bogies are being fitted with variable gauge axles (VGA) so that they can operate on two different gauges.
 These include the SUW 2000 system from ZNTK Poznań.

 Radial steering truck

-Radial-steering trucks, also known as radial bogies, allow the individual axles to align with curves in addition to the bogie frame as a whole pivoting.
+Radial-steering trucks, also known as radial bogies, allow the individual axles to align with curves in addition to the bogie frame pivoting as a whole.
 For non-radial bogies, the more axles in the assembly, the more difficulty it has negotiating curves, due to wheel flange to rail friction.
-For radial bogies, the wheel sets actively steer through curves, thus reducing wear at the wheel's flange-to-rail interface and improving adhesion.
+For radial bogies, the wheelsets actively steer through curves, thereby reducing wear at the wheel's flange-to-rail interface and improving adhesion.

 In the US, radial steering has been implemented in EMD and GE locomotives.
 The EMD version, designated HTCR, was made standard equipment for the SD70 series, first sold in 1993.
 The HTCR in operation had mixed results and relatively high purchase and maintenance costs.
 EMD subsequently introduced the HTSC truck, essentially the HTCR stripped of radial components.
 GE introduced their version in 1995 as a buyer option for the AC4400CW and later Evolution Series locomotives.
 However, it also met with limited acceptance because of its relatively high purchase and maintenance costs, and customers have generally chosen GE Hi-Ad standard trucks for newer and rebuilt locomotives.